 “He’s a success story,” Alexa says.
 “Had it not been for Dr. Levy saying ‘I know he’s young but he’s clearly got autism,’ we wouldn’t have gotten the services to help him grow and develop.”

-To thank CHOP — and help fuel tomorrow’s breakthroughs in autism research — Massi’s family is participating in the Eagles Autism Challenge on May 19, 2018.
+To thank CHOP — and help fuel tomorrow’s breakthroughs in autism research — Massi’s family regularly participates in the Eagles Autism Challenge.

-The one-day bike ride and family-friendly 5k run/walk will raise funds for a unique collaboration between CHOP, Drexel University, Thomas Jefferson University and Jefferson Health to address the complex medical and scientific issues related to autism.
+The one-day bike ride and family-friendly 5k run/walk raises funds for a unique collaboration between CHOP, Drexel University, Thomas Jefferson University and Jefferson Health to address the complex medical and scientific issues related to autism.